Catmint vs Catnip: What’s the difference?

 Catmint vs catnip: Which one do cats want?

-When it comes to catmint vs catnip, there’s only one member of this family that reigns supreme as far as your kitty is concerned and the winner is… catnip!
-Whether it’s catnip toys or fresh catnip, most furkids can’t get enough of the heavenly green stuff.
+You probably know the answer already.
+Pit catmint vs catnip and only one reigns supreme as far as your kitty is concerned and that is… catnip!
+Whether it’s the best catnip toys or fresh catnip, most furkids can’t get enough of the heavenly green stuff.

-Attracted to a compound in catnip leaves known as nepetalactone that makes them want to eat the leaves and gives them that euphoric high we humans find so hilarious, the smell of catnip alone can trigger a whole host of amusing behavior.
+Cats are attracted to a compound in catnip leaves known as nepetalactone.
+It makes them want to eat the leaves and it gives them the euphoric high we humans find so hilarious.
+Although responses are affected by age, sex and early gonadectomy in male and female cats, as detailed in a study published in Behavioural Processes, the smell of catnip alone can trigger a whole host of amusing behavior.

-If your cat goes crazy after eating catnip and starts running around, excessively licking or chewing, shaking their head, rubbing, rolling, and salivating all over the place, don’t be alarmed – all of those behaviors are well documented side effects of being exposed to nepetalactone.
+So, if your cat goes crazy after eating catnip and starts running around, excessively licking or chewing, shaking their head, rubbing, rolling, and salivating all over the place, don’t be alarmed – all of those behaviors are well documented side effects of being exposed to nepetalactone.
+It’s also why you should become acquainted with six creative ways to use catnip – it can help in many ways including introducing felines to new things.

 While catmint also contains nepetalactone, it’s present in much smaller amounts, and although some kitties may still find catmint interesting, it’s unlikely to have the same enthralling effect as catnip.